dojo/framework/src/stores/README.md

 * `remove`  - Returns a `PatchOperation` of type `OperationType.REMOVE` for the `path`
 * `replace` - Returns a `PatchOperation` of type `OperationType.REPLACE` for the `path` and `value`

-These function accept a `Path` type.
+These functions accept a `Path` type.
 This is returned by the `path` and `at` methods on a store.
 More often this will be created using the `path` and `at` functions provided as part of the arguments to a [command](#commands), which are described in more detail below.
 Rather than accepting a full string path, the `path` and `at` functions accept a series of arguments and provide type checking to verify that the path created actually exists on the state object.

 ### Commands